tekboart/CHB-image_classification_GradCam/README.md

 ## Contact
 <!-- Unfortunately this repo is no longer actively maintained.  -->
-If you have any question, feel free to contact TekBoArt @tekboart.
+Should you have any questions, feel free to contact TekBoArt @tekboart.

 ## License